solana-mobile/dapp-publishing/publishing-spec/SPEC.md

 }
 ```

+The `publisher_details` block includes both a `contact` address used by Solana Mobile to reach the publisher team directly and a `support_email` that is surfaced to end users in the dApp Store.

 ## App NFT JSON

 All releases for a dApp store entry will be grouped under an "App" collection, which itself will be an NFT that contains JSON metadata representing “global” immutable data for a dApp’s catalog entry.
 This actually ends up being just _one_ extension property, the app package name.